 The Campbell Law Connections mentor program was announced in November 2013.
 The program, which partners students with practicing legal professionals, aims to expose students to valuable learning opportunities and experiences.
 Mentees develop meaningful professional relationships and a more thorough understanding of the responsibilities and ethics demanded by the practice of law under the tutelage of a mentor.
 Connections builds upon Campbell Law's professionalism focus that permeates its core curriculum.

 Campbell Law Assistant Dean of External Relations Megan West, a 2010 Campbell Law graduate, serves as program director.

 The program is a joint endeavor between Campbell Law and the Wake County Bar Association.

-All mentors have been selected from the Tenth Judicial District Bar and include representation from solo to large-scale law firms, government-sector attorneys, in-house corporate counsel, non-profit counsel, and other practitioners.
-Mentors will maintain regular contact with the program director to report on the development and status of the mentor/mentee relationship throughout the course of the program.
+All mentors have been selected from the Tenth Judicial District Bar and include representation from solo practitioners, large-scale law firms, government-sector attorneys, in-house corporate counsel, non-profit counsel, and other practitioners.
+Mentors maintain regular contact with the program director to report on the development and status of the mentor/mentee relationship throughout the course of the program.